phi-ra/phi-ra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi and welcome to my webpage.
-I am a PhD student based in Montreal, where I work towards a degree in Mathematics under the supervision of [Arthur Charpentier](https://freakonometrics.github.io/).
+I am a PhD student based in Montreal at [UQAM](https://math.uqam.ca/), where I work towards a degree in Mathematics under the supervision of [Arthur Charpentier](https://freakonometrics.github.io/).
 My research interests are centered on how modern statistics can solve old problems in actuarial sciences and econometrics.
 Specifically, I am interested how we can improve modelling at the intersection on Econometrics and Machine Learning.
 To do that, I like to dive into [semi- and nonparametric](/projects/semi_nonparametrics) modelling and [time-series](/projects/time_series).
 Further, I also work on the Joint Research Initiative for [Unusual Data for Insurance](https://jridata.github.io/), where I work on [Graph-Problems](/projects/graph_problems).

 Before rejoining academia I was employed as a Data Scientist where I worked mostly in [Customer Analytics](https://en.wikipedia.org/wiki/Customer_analytics), where I got to both love and hate Python.
 For my undergraduate and graduate degrees I spent time in [Geneva (CH)](https://www.unige.ch/gsi/en/), [Bonn (DE)](https://www.bgse.uni-bonn.de/en) and [Paris (FR)](https://www.ensae.fr/en/).